 In San Martino in Passiria, the old Painters’ House reminds of the Passiria Art School, which gave rise to several famous artists.

 In San Martino in Passiria there is a small house, which is beautifully decorated, but otherwise not very different from the other old houses in the Val Passiria valley.
-And yet it is something very special: For more than one century, from 1719 to 1845, the Painters' House was home to the baroque "Passeirer Malschule" (Passiria Art School).
+And yet it is something very special: For more than one century, from 1719 to 1845, the Painters' House was home to the Baroque Passiria Art School.
 Today the house is still decorated with three magnificent frescos depicting St. Martin, St. George and Our Lady with the rosary.

-Works of this painting school can still be found today on the Turmhaus on the village square of San Martino and in the parish church, but also in the churches of Ridanna in the South Tyrolean Alta Valle Isarco valley and in Neustift in the North Tyrolean Stubaital valley.
+Works of this painting school can still be found today on the Turmhaus on the village square of San Martino and in the parish church, but also in the churches of Ridanna in the South Tyrolean Upper Valle Isarco and in Neustift in the North Tyrolean Stubaital valley.
 And how to reach the Painters' House?
-It is located above the centre of San Martino in Passiria (St. Martin in Passeier) and can be reached from there in a few minutes on foot.
+It is located above the centre of San Martino in Passiria and can be reached from there in a few minutes on foot.
 A car park is located in the centre of the village, the bus line 240 takes visitors from Merano to the house in 40 minutes.